MochiLibraries/ClangSharp.Pathogen/README.md

 This repo contains C# bindings for the [libclang Pathogen Extensions](https://github.com/InfectedLibraries/llvm-project) as well as other utilities used by Biohazrd for interacting with ClangSharp.

 Currently this project targets libclang 10.0.0 and ClangSharp 10.0.0-beta.
-Currently the NuGet package only supports Windows x64, but the native components can be manually built for Linux x64.
+The NuGet package is currently built for Windows x64 and Linux x64 (glibc >= 2.27).

 ## License